 Whatever you want to say, your opinions and comments are important to us - good or bad.

 If you are unhappy with our facilities or service we want to know about it as soon as possible.
 We will then investigate the situation so that we can explain, apologise and take positive action where necessary.
 If you tell us as soon as the problem arises, it can often be sorted out straightaway.
 In many cases, the person looking after you may be able to solve a day-to-day query.
-Otherwise, the Hospital Director, Matron or a senior member of staff will be happy to help.
+Otherwise, the Hospital Director, Director of Clinical Services or a senior member of staff will be happy to help.

 If you are not completely satisfied you can put your comments in writing.
 We take all comments and complaints seriously.